 Do you serve macaroni salad cold?

 Yes!
-Once you have mixed everything, cover it and place in the refrigerator for a minimum of two hours before serving.
+Once you have mixed everything, cover it and place it in the refrigerator for a minimum of two hours before serving.
 Garnish with chopped parsley or green onion.

 How to cook the pasta for macaroni salad?

-Key for a good classic macaroni salad is the macaroni itself.
+The key to a good classic macaroni salad is the macaroni itself.
 It must not be overcooked, or else, the salad will be mushy.

 Simply follow the instructions on the packaging for the perfectly cooked pasta.
 At the last minute of cooking it, throw in the peas.
 Also, remember to rinse the pasta in cold water and then, drain well.
 This last step is to halt the cooking due to residual heat and to remove any excess starch that will make the pasta stick with each other.